- Brochure: WattNode Module for Modbus Brochure (PDF, 2 pages)

 - CTBL series large split-core CTs for high currents (standard and custom sizes to 6000A)

-- CTRC Rogowski coils for tight spaces where rigid CTs do not fit
+- CTRC series Rogowski coils for tight spaces with integrator module

 - CTT series solid core CTs are less expensive and prevent tampering

 - Active (real) power: watts, individual meter elements and sum of elements

 - Reactive power: VARs, individual meter elements and sum of elements

 - Power factor: individual meter elements and sum of elements